badbat75/bbcrossbuild/README.md

 `CONF_COPYSRC=1`

 **BUILD_PROCESS: (*)**
-Define what build process to use
+Define what build process to use:
-`downloadonly`: it only downloads the package and creates the source directory `configmake`: it downloads, creates source directory and run a standard configure/make build process `cmakemake`: it downloads, creates source directory and run a standard cmake/make build process `mesonninja`: it downloads, creates source directory and run a standard meson/ninja build process `cargobuild`: it downloads, creates source directory and run a standard Rust cargo build process `simplemake`: it downloads, creates source directory, copy to build directory and run a standard make process `pythonbuild`: it downloads, creates source directory and run a standard python module build `kernelbuild`: it downloads, creates source directory and run a standard kernel build process using configuration provided in platform directory configuration file.
+`downloadonly`: it only downloads the package and creates the source directory
+`configmake`: it downloads, creates source directory and run a standard configure/make build process
+`cmakemake`: it downloads, creates source directory and run a standard cmake/make build process
+`mesonninja`: it downloads, creates source directory and run a standard meson/ninja build process
+`cargobuild`: it downloads, creates source directory and run a standard Rust cargo build process
+`simplemake`: it downloads, creates source directory, copy to build directory and run a standard make process
+`pythonbuild`: it downloads, creates source directory and run a standard python module build
+`kernelbuild`: it downloads, creates source directory and run a standard kernel build process using configuration   provided in platform directory configuration file.

 `BUILD_PROCESS=downloadonly|configmake|mesonninja|simplemake|pythonbuild|kernelbuild`